irinasikiritskaya/Bugs_Sikiritskaya-Irina_QA/README.md

 # Bugs_Sikiritskaya Irina_QA
-Bugs found on the website https://infoprice.by/
+The file contains developed checklists, test cases and found bugs on the website https://infoprice.by/